MicrosoftDocs/azure-devops-docs/docs/organizations/billing/change-azure-subscription.md

 ## Prerequisites

-To change or remove your billing subscription, you need the following:
+To change or remove your billing subscription, have the following permissions:

 - [Organization Owner](../security/lookup-organization-owner-admin.md) permissions or be a member of the [Project Collection Administrators group](../security/set-project-collection-level-permissions.md)
 - [Owner or Contributor permission for an Azure subscription](add-backup-billing-managers.md), which you can use to purchase